walterxie/beast2stats/README.md

-# Lines of Code

-The lines of Java code as a function of time (per month) in the last 5 years.

 ## BEAST 2 core

+The lines of Java code of BEAST 2 core as a function of time (per month) in the last 5 years.

 ![BEAST 2 core](figures/beast2.svg)